New £3.2m hotel planned for Larne town centre

-A new £3.2m hotel has been earmarked for Larne town centre on the site of the former Dan Campbell’s bar at High Street.
+A new £3.2m hotel has been earmarked for Larne town centre on the site of the forner Dan Campbell’s bar at High Street.

 The application to develop the luxury accommodation is being made by MBA Inver Investments.